SimonKraatz-USDA/EzPAI/README.md

-# EzPAI: Scripts for extracting Plant Area Index from zenith-looking Digital Camera Photography
+# EzPAI: Scripts for extracting Plant Area Index from zenith-looking Digital Cover Photography

 ## Background and need:
-EzPAI was developed to meet our need to monitor tree canopy changes with Digital Camera Photography (DCP).
+EzPAI was developed to meet our need to monitor tree canopy changes with Digital Cover Photography (DCP).
 DCPs were installed 40+ USDA soil moisture monitoring stations, that were installed to help with calibration and validation efforts of NASA’s Soil Moisture Active Passive (SMAP) over forests [1].
 This particular SMAP Validation Experiment extended from 2019 through 2022, but only few stations had a continuous 4 year record (most had 3 years).
 Originally the experiment plan was to be conducted and completed during 2019, however a combination of COVID and SMAP satellite dropouts caused delays in the ability to conduct the field campaign until 2022.

 ## Rationale on making this tool:
 DCP were used instead of digital hemispherical photography (DHP), due to the much greater cost of DHP.
 Our DCPs were wildlife cameras that only cost about $100 each [2].
 Thus, we were able to install them at nearly every soil moisture station.
 Our DCPs were set to take output JPG imagery at high resolution (2304 x 1728 pixels) every hour.
 Thus, data volume could exceed 10k photos per camera.